Death Dealer (painting): Trading card games

 In March 2022, it was announced that the Sorcery: Contested Realm Kickstarter Alpha set would include the Death Dealer art as well as several other cards with Frank Frazetta Art.
 When the Alpha set was released in May 2023, the Death Dealer II art was featured on the extremely rare curio versions of the Death Dealer card.
 As the Frazetta art pieces were only licensed for the Alpha set, alternate art from other artists was used for the Beta printing released in November 2023.

 In November 2022, Wizards of the Coast announced the Frank Frazetta Secret Lair drop for Magic: the Gathering, which featured the original Death Dealer art for Midnight Reaper and Death Dealer II for Seize the Day.

+Video games

+The 2018 survival game, Conan Exiles, features an undead boss enemy named "The Kinscourge": an undead warrior adorned with similarly black armor and a curved horn helmet, with glowing red eyes.
+As Frank Frazetta had famously worked on various Conan the Barbarian paperback covers in his career, the design of The Kinscourge is most likely an homage to Death Dealer.

 Movies

 The essence of the Death Dealer can be found in the animated motion picture Fire & Ice by Ralph Bakshi; both Darkwolf and Larn seek to avenge Juliana the Witch of Icepeak for destroying their homes in the Firekeep rainforest.
 Twice in the film, Darkwolf sits atop a horse in Death Dealer's iconic pose.
+Frazetta was a producer and co-writer on the film.

 The antagonist Gar the Draikian in the film The Archer: Fugitive from the Empire is inspired by Death Dealer's axe-wielding image astride his horse.

 Death Dealers are Vampire warriors featured in the Underworld series.